-“Trusts really help in a number of ways,” says Jemison Jackson, vice president of Aboriginal Trust Services at RBC Estate and Trust services, based in Calgary.
-“There is the benefit of having the cash injection, obviously, but also there is capacity-building and knowledge sharing,” adds Jackson, who leads the national team of trust advisors and administrators.
-This team helps indigenous groups across Canada ensure their assets are invested in a way that aligns with each individual trust agreement, and based on the types of investments the community prefers.
+“Trusts really help in a number of ways,” says Jemison Jackson, Director of Indigenous Wealth at RBC Estate and Trust services, based in Calgary.
+“There is the benefit of having the cash injection, obviously, but also there is capacity-building and knowledge sharing,” adds Jackson, who leads the national team consisting of trust advisors and administrators.
+This team helps Indigenous groups across Canada ensure their assets are invested in a way that aligns with each specific trust agreement, and based on the types of investments the community prefers.
 For some communities, that may mean following environmental, social and governance (ESG) principles.
 Others favour a broader portfolio that best preserves the assets and provides steady, growing returns.

-“Trust investing tends to be fairly conservative,” says Sangita Bhalla, a Winnipeg-based senior trust advisor and regional lead within the Aboriginal Trust Services group at RBC Wealth Management.
+“Trust investing tends to be fairly conservative,” says Sangita Bhalla, a Winnipeg-based Regional Client Service Manager within the Indigenous Wealth team at RBC Wealth Management.
 “We tend to have a long-term approach, similar to foundations and pensions.”
 That means avoiding higher-risk investments in areas like technology or penny stocks, often in favour of larger public companies, including those that pay regular dividends.

 Weighing capital preservation and income